derivexyz/v1-core/docs/contracts/liquiditypool.md

 ### Function `liquidateBaseAndSendPremium(uint256 amountBase, address recipient, uint256 totalCost, uint256 reservedFee) external`

+Frees/exchange base collateral when user closes a long call

-Sells and frees base collateral.
-Sends the option premium to the user
+        and sends the option premium to the user

 #### Parameters:

-- `amountBase`: The amount of base to sell.
+- `amountBase`: The amount of base to free and exchange.

 ### Function `sendShortPremium(address recipient, uint256 premium, uint256 freeLiquidity, uint256 reservedFee) external`

-Sends the premium to a user who is selling an option to the pool.
+Sends premium user selling an option to the pool.

 The caller must be the OptionMarket.